Kastakin/BSTAC/README.md

 ## Known Issues

-Some functionalities only partially working due to the technical debt of the original code base, it is our aim to reintegrate these as soon as possible.
+Some functionalities are only partially working due to the technical debt of the original code base, it is our aim to reintegrate these as soon as possible.
 In particular:

 - Graphical output is only partially working due to incompatible and obsolete video modes.